 The global green logistics market is experiencing significant growth, driven by the increasing awareness of environmental sustainability, regulatory initiatives, and the need to optimize supply chain operations.
 Green logistics aims to minimize the carbon footprint, energy consumption, and overall environmental impact of logistics activities while enhancing efficiency and cost-effectiveness.

-The approximate decision of the Techgolly market research team is the global green logistics market size was valued at least USD 1.20 trillion in 2023 and continues to be projected to reach up to USD 2.19 trillion by 2030.
-The growth will continue at a compound annual growth rate (CAGR) of 7% to 9% from 2023 to 2030.
+The Techgolly market research team’s approximate decision is that the global green logistics market was valued at least USD 1.43 trillion in 2025 and is projected to reach USD 2.19 trillion by 2030.
+From 2025 to 2030, the growth will continue at a compound annual growth rate (CAGR) of 7% to 9%.

 The market encompasses various elements of logistics, such as transportation, warehousing, packaging, and reverse logistics.
 Companies are increasingly adopting sustainable transportation practices, including alternative fuels, electric vehicles, route optimization, and modal shifts, to reduce greenhouse gas emissions and promote a greener supply chain.